Topological invariant in terms of the Green functions for the Quantum Hall Effect in the presence of varying magnetic field: Wigner - Weyl formalism for the lattice models

 \section{Wigner - Weyl formalism for the lattice models}

 The Wigner transformation of $\cal G$ is defined as the Weyl symbol of $\hat{G}$:

-\rv{It is assumed here that $Q(p_1,p_2)$ is nonzero for the values of $|p_1-p_2|$ much smaller than the size of the Brillouin zone.
+\rvv{Correspondingly, the Weyl symbol of operator $\hat{Q}$ is given by ${Q}_W(x,p) \equiv \int_{\cal M} dq e^{ix q} {\cal Q}({p+q/2}, {p-q/2})$.
+It appears that for the slowly varying field $A(x)$ we have ${Q}_W(x,p) = {Q}_W(p-A(x))\equiv {Q}(p-A(x))$ (see \cite{Z2016_1}).} \rv{It is assumed here that $Q(p_1,p_2)$ is nonzero for the values of $|p_1-p_2|$ much smaller than the size of the Brillouin zone.
 (The values of $|p_1 + p_2|$ may be arbitrary.)
 This occurs if the external electromagnetic field is slowly varying, i.e. its variation on the distance of the order of the interatomic distance may be neglected.
-Such fields correspond to the magnitudes of magnetic fields much smaller than thousands Tesla and wavelengths much larger than several Angstroms.
 Under these conditions the Wigner transformed Green function obeys the Groenewold equation (see \cite{Z2016_1,Z2016_2}) and Appendix H of the present paper}:

 that is

 By $x_n$ we denote the lattice points.
 Although the lattice points are discrete, the differentiation over $x_n$ may be defined following \cite{Z2016_1,Z2016_2} because the functions of coordinates may be extended to their continuous values.